 Sydney Airport, as a certified aerodrome, is required to have an Airport Emergency Plan (AEP) which sets out the plan to provide a timely, measured and coordinated response to, and initial recovery from, a major incident or emergency at Sydney Airport.

-Responsibility for emergency preparedness, response and investigation sits with Sydney Airport’s General Manager, Operations and the Chief Operating Officer.
+Responsibility for emergency preparedness, response and investigation sits with Sydney Airport’s General Manager, Operations and the Chief Aviation Officer.